 This is the only way to gauge the profitability of any real estate asset that you invest in.

 9. Know the Renter Turnover

-Property management in 2022 has become a little more complicated than it was earlier.
+Investing in real estate has become a little more complicated than it was earlier.

 However, a few things that can make you successful in this industry in Los Angeles are your research, dedication, and alertness.